Introduction To Online Forms Service

 In this era where data privacy is of utmost importance, marketers need to specify how personal information such as names and emails will be used by the company.
 Clearly specify that it will not be used for marketing promotion for other companies.
 It is important to create trust in the user before they can part with their personal information.

 Too personal details such as annual income or family details if needed can be collected at a later stage of the sales conversion process.
-Don’t be in a hurry to convert, users need time to evaluate and decide before availing your product or service.
+Don’t be in a hurry to convert, users need time to evaluate and decide before availing of your product or service.

 7. Let the online forms go to the right departments and be properly acknowledged

 There are a variety of reasons why users may be submitting online forms service – it could be for a job, for registering a complaint, or to know more about a product, or a technical query.
 The company must have a backend mechanism to ensure that it ensure that it goes to the concerned department and is acknowledged.
-If it is a customer service related submission, it must go to the customer service department or a new sales order it should go to the sales or quality issue, it must go to the concerned department.
+If it is customer service-related submission, it must go to the customer service department or a new sales order it should go to the sales or quality issue, it must go to the concerned department.

 Apart from a message thanking them for the submission on the web page itself, it can be followed up by an email and a mobile message confirming receipt and assurance regarding what action would be taken on this issue.
 Proper acknowledgment builds trust and eliminates the need for the user to call them up for confirming it.